TomCP20/Python-Spirograph/README.md

 # Spirograph

- A program that draws a random;y generated Spirographs via the turtle library.
+ A program that draws a randomly generated Spirographs via the turtle library.

 ![Spirograph](/Screenshots/001.png)